rcarterjr/russjr-blog/src/content/post-3.md

 ---
-title: 'Code Example'
+title: 'Functional Programming'
 date: '2019-06-06'
-draft: true
+draft: false
-path: '/blog/code-example'
+path: '/blog/functional-programming'
 ---

+## An Introduction to Functional Programming

 ## An Code example with PrismJS